- about us

 2) Are You a Mental Health or Medical Provider Who Sees Patients?
 Take the Free Counseling on Access to Lethal Means (CALM) Online Course.
-Though mass shootings garner much media attention, two thirds of gun deaths are suicides, and half of all people who die by suicide use a firearm.
+Though mass shootings garner much media attention, 6 out of every 10 gun deaths are suicides, and half of all people who die by suicide use a firearm.
 The Suicide Prevention Resource Center offers a two-hour course on Counseling on Access to Lethal Means where you can learn about the research surrounding access to firearms and suicides and about the appropriate way to counsel your patients.
 Bottom line: temporarily reducing access to firearms for individuals at risk of suicide is one of the most effective things you can do to save their lives.

 3) Contact Your Legislators to Repeal the Ban on CDC-Funded Gun Violence Research.
 Demand action and funding on gun violence research, prevention, and policies.
 In 1996, Rep. Jay Dickey (R-Ark.) helped pass an amendment such that “none of the funds made available for injury prevention and control at the Centers for Disease Control and Prevention (CDC) may be used to advocate or promote gun control.”
 As a result, funding for all gun violence related research plummeted and research was curtailed.
 This is unacceptable.
 Tell your legislators that you are a public health or medical professional and you expect them to take action to fund research and to enact gun policies that protect the health and safety of the public.
 Set a reminder in your calendar to call your senators and representatives once a week.
 Here is a guide that will assist you with your first correspondence.